mackuba/sparkler/README.md

 Then look at the `config/deploy.rb` and `config/deploy/production.rb` files.
 In the simplest case you'll only need to update the user and hostname in `config/deploy/production.rb`.
 The configs are prepared for a server that uses Passenger and doesn't use any Ruby version manager like RVM.
 If you use a Ruby version manager on the server or you use a different Ruby web server, you'll need to tweak the gems in `Gemfile.deploy` and the include lines in `Capfile`.

-Before the first deploy you need to call the setup task to create the directory structure on the server:
+When you're ready, call this command to deploy:

 ```
-deploy/bin/cap deploy:setup
+deploy/bin/cap deploy
 ```

-This will create the following directories in the specified location:
+The first deploy should fail with a message "linked file ... does not exist", because you're missing some config files.
+It will only create the necessary directory structure for you in the specified location on the server:

 - `releases` - this will contain subdirectories with several previous versions of the app
 - `shared` - this will contain some shared data like installed gems, custom configs etc.